 INDIANAPOLIS, Ind. – Thousands of Hoosiers are drowning in medical debt and FOX59 is shining a light on the problem to find a way to help struggling families.

-According to TransUnion data provided to us by former debt collectors, 23 percent of Hoosiers currently have medical debt that is in collections.
+According to TransUnion data provided to us by former debt collectors, 23% of Hoosiers in central Indiana currently have medical debt that is in collections.
 That means, as of September of this year, 678,942 Hoosiers owe nearly $900 million.

 Maybe it's you.
 Maybe it's a loved one.
 Often times, it's someone hit by an unexpected emergency.

 "Phone rings all day, Monday through Friday," the Anderson mother said.
 "It's overwhelming.
 It's frightening."

 She started getting calls from collection agencies soon after her daughter, Jada Storms, got into a car accident in 2017.

 A car driven by Tyler Toby Leboeuf crossed the median and crashed into Jada's car.
 Jada was trapped inside the mangled metal.
 Her body was broken beyond belief.